ahmedali8/foundry-hardhat-template/README.md

 For example, for Hardhat, you can refer to the [Hardhat Tutorial](https://hardhat.org/tutorial) and the [Hardhat Docs](https://hardhat.org/docs).
 You might be in particular interested in reading the [Testing Contracts](https://hardhat.org/tutorial/testing-contracts) section.

+For example, for Foundry, you can refer to the [Foundry Book](https://book.getfoundry.sh/).
+You might be in particular interested in reading the [Writing Tests](https://book.getfoundry.sh/forge/writing-tests.html) guide.

 ### Sensible Defaults